Artiume/Crypto/README.md

 a decentralized digital ledger that is incorruptible, unfalsifiable, and indestructible.

 Cryptocurrency is a Settlement Network.
 It maintains a ledger of anyones' accounts.
 Allowing a decentralized digital ledger that is incorruptible, unfalsifiable, and indestructible of [unit account for everyone.](https://blog.chainalysis.com/reports/bitcoin-addresses)  There are two main components to cryptocurrency with a growing number of additional components as Web3 grows.
 The ledger, also known as the blockchain and its associated coin.
-A cryptocurrency similar to a Coin is a Token, it may be bought and sold similar to coins.
-In addition to Tokens, there are also smart contracts, decentralized autonomous organization (DAO's), and more.
-See the Web3 section for more.

 ## How to start